hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 </pre>

-What you really have to now about promises here, is that there is a mayor difference between the methods `then` and `done`.
-While `done` might suggest, that you can handle all the retrieved objects in here actually it is `then` where `findAll` will deliver your data to. `done` on the other hand gets called when all other `then` calls have been passed.
+What you really have to recognized here is that there is a mayor difference between the methods `then` and `done`.
+While `done` suggests that you can handle all the retrieved objects with it, actually it is `then` where `findAll` will deliver your data to. `done` on the other hand gets called when all other `then` calls have been passed.
 Yes you can utilize this mechanism to work with your data in several steps.

 <pre>
-console.clear();
 var todoStore = hoodie.store('todo');

 console.log(todoStore.findAll());